 In an airtight container in the refrigerator

 Contrary to what you might do with other cheeses, once they’ve been opened, it’s best to wrap Agropur fine cheeses in aluminum foil or waxed paper.
-Placing them in an airtight container is the only way to truly preserve them.
+Placing them in an airtight container is one amongst the best ways to truly preserve them.

 To maintain the freshness of the cheese, ideally opt for a waterproof plastic container with an airtight lid that includes an air vent.
 This helps avoid bacterial contamination and the transfer of refrigerator odours.
 You’ll also avoid knocks and pressure, both of which can affect the quality of the cheese.
 This is also an environmentally friendly method, as it doesn’t call for plastic wrap.

 For blue-veined fine cheeses like Cambozola Black Label and Saint Agur, wrap leftovers in a damp cloth and store in an airtight container.